MongoDB โ

 - macOS: Use Homebrew to install MongoDB with the command:

-. - Linux: Use your distributionβs package manager or download the binaries from the MongoDB website.
+brew tap mongodb/brew && brew install mongodb-community. - Linux: Use your distributionโs package manager or download the binaries from the MongoDB website.

-πββ Running MongoDB β
+๐โโ Running MongoDB โ

-After installation, you can start MongoDB with the mongod
+After installation, you can start MongoDB with the mongod command.
+To connect to your database, use the mongo shell command.

-π MongoDB Structure β
+๐ MongoDB Structure โ

 - Database: A container for collections.